jenkinsci/vectorcast-execution-plugin/README.md

 ## Known Issues

-### VectorCAST Reports and Jenkins Content Security Policy
+### VectorCAST Reports and Jenkins Content Security

 VectorCAST HTML reports for metrics were updated to use cascading style sheets (CSS) in the 2019 release and 2020 for top level project metrics.
 This was done to give users more flexibility in what and how metrics are displayed.
 To maintain single file HTML format, VectorCAST Reports used inline CSS.
 Inline CSS was disallowed under Jenkins more restrictive CSP.